anharmonic/anharmonic.github.io/d3q-manual.md

 ### &d3_debug namelist
 The variables inside the d3_debug namelist can be used to disable some parts of the calculation or to print more output.
 WARNING! no sanity check is done on these variables, setting this namelist can result in crash and random results.
 No bug report will be taken into consideration if the code was run with debug variables!
-All variable in this namelist default to .true.; except for dbg_write_d3_part which defaults to false.
+All variable in this namelist default to .true.; except for dbg_write_d3_part and dbg_full_bands which default to false.
 - dbg_do_dwfc: compute d^q psi
 - dbg_do_dpdvp:  pre-compute &lt;d psi&#124; dV&#124; psi&gt;
 - dbg_do_dpdvdp: compute the &lt;d psi&#124; d V&#124; d psi&gt; term